sahandmohammadrehzaii/ATLAS-community/README.md

 # Next.js & Prisma Postgres Auth Starter

-This repository provides a boilerplate to quickly set up a Next.js demo application with authentication using [NextAuth.js v4](https://next-auth.js.org/), [Prisma Postgres](https://www.prisma.io/postgres) and [Prisma ORM](https://www.prisma.io/orm), and deploy it to Vercel.
-It includes an easy setup process and example routes that demonstrate basic CRUD operations against the database.

 ## Features

 - Next.js 15 app with App Router, Server Actions & API Routes